-- to communicate with native speakers on common topics
+- communicate with native speakers on common topics

-- to write essays on the topics introduced during the three academic years
+- write essays on the topics introduced during the three academic years

-- to understand short news broadcasts on Vietnamese TV and radio.
+- understand short news broadcasts on Vietnamese TV and radio.

 The intermediate and advanced levels also introduce students to some aspects of translation from English into Vietnamese, based on American and British newspaper and magazine articles on Vietnam.
 Modern Vietnamese literature is used to teach the advanced-high course.